truenas/documentation/content/SCALECLIReference/System/CLIGeneral.md

 Use [`ui_restart`](#ui_restart-command) to apply new settings or set the `ui_restart_delay` property to automatically apply settings after a set time (in seconds).

 {{< hint type=important >}}
-Incorrect UI configuration can result in lost API connectivity!
+Incorrect UI configuration can result in lost web UI or even API connectivity!
 To avoid problems, specify a `rollback_timeout` in seconds.
 If a [`checkin`](#checkin-command) is not called before the `rollback_timeout` expires, the UI server automatically restarts and pending updates are reverted to previous settings.
 {{< /hint >}}